elasticpath/textlint-rule-no-dead-relative-link/README.md

 ```

-and `../../javadocs/overview-summary.html` as input, this rule with check for the existence of the `overview-summary.html`
+and `../javadocs/1.0.x/overview-summary.html` as the link being checked, this rule checks for the existence of the
-file at `../website/static/javadocs/overview-summary.html`.
+`overview-summary.html`file at `../../static/javadocs/1.0.x/overview-summary.html`.

 ## License